buy coconuts

 Because of these drastic variations, my team and I here researched coconut oil extensively until we found the ideal source.
 I now highly recommend and offer you what is clearly the premier brand of virgin coconut oil in the United States, Tropical Traditions.

-This virgin coconut oil is not only certified organic, but it also met all our other requirements, including no GMO ingredients, bleaching, deodorizing, refining or hydrogenation.
+This virgin coconut oil is not only certified organic, but it also meets all our other requirements, including no GMO ingredients, bleaching, deodorizing, refining or hydrogenation.
 Tropical Traditions also uses fresh coconuts (not “copra” or dried coconuts like most oils) that come from a rural region of the Philippines untainted by urban pollution.

 If you do choose another brand of coconut oil, please be sure that it meets these requirements.
 (How Coconut Oil Works For Thyroid)